Groups at risk of serious illness

 - any other health condition that increases the risk of serious illness due to respiratory infection.

-The following groups are not considered to be at risk of serious illness
+Children are not considered to be at risk of serious illness

 Even if they have one of the conditions or illnesses that increase the risk for adults and older people, children are very unlikely to become seriously ill.